 Available as download and CD

-Available on major streaming and download sites March 2020
+Available on major streaming and download sites from March 6 2020

 What is now the 7 Nocturnes East project and album did not crystallise as a complete and fully formed idea.
 There was no single bolt of inspiration.
 It evolved over time, spiralled slightly out of control and has now taken on a life of its own.

 Some background to how the ideas around the music and exhibition developed: I love walking around Guernsey late at night listening to music.
 Mostly there is no one around, you appear to have the island to yourself.
 I also love the sound of the environment blending with whatever I’m listening to.